-America's neighbor to the south has so much more to offer than just tacos and tequila (though we don't mind having those at the ready).
+America's neighbor to the south has so much to offer!
 First, there are the bustling Pacific Coast resort towns—Los Cabos, Punta Mita, and Puerto Vallarta—in addition to laid-back, design-centric Todos Santos, Puerto Escondido, and Costa Careyes.
 Then there's the Caribbean-fronted Riviera Maya, home to resort areas both big and boutique—Cancun, Playa del Carmen, Tulum, and Isla Holbox.
-Travel inland and you'll find the shopping, architecture, and gastronomic center of Mexico City, colonial hub of Puebla (home to the brand-new Rosewood Puebla), and San Miguel de Allende, known for its baroque architecture and emerging food scene.
+Travel inland and you'll find the shopping, architecture, and gastronomic center of Mexico City, the historic town of Puebla (home to the brand-new Rosewood Puebla), and San Miguel de Allende, known for its baroque architecture and emerging food scene.

 A trip to this Southeast Asian stunner is like smacking yourself in the face with culture.
 (And we mean that in the best possible way.)
-The chaotic energy of Asia will seep into your veins and ignite the senses from within, whether you're exploring the capital of Bangkok by tuk-tuk, walking and engaging with elephants at a luxe retreat like the Four Seasons Tented Camp Golden Triangle, learning traditional rice-planting techniques in Chiang Mai, or visiting the more than 400 serene, awe-inspiring temples that fill the cities and countryside.
+Prepare to engage with Thai culture, whether you're exploring the capital of Bangkok by tuk-tuk, walking and engaging with elephants at a luxe retreat like the Four Seasons Tented Camp Golden Triangle, learning traditional rice-planting techniques in Chiang Mai, or visiting the more than 400 serene, awe-inspiring temples that fill the cities and countryside.

 Sure, Paris is the romance capital of the world—a cultural metropolis filled with OTT honeymoon hotels like the Peninsula Paris, Ritz Paris, and Four Seasons George V—but look beyond the City of Lights and you'll discover all of the nuanced experiences this Western European nation has to offer.
 The French Riviera, for example, oozes romance and glamour with its glitzy, picturesque beach resorts; the alpine towns of Megève and Evian-les-Bain offer heart-pumping skiing and full-immersion wellness experiences; historic sites like the beaches of Normandy, Château de Versailles, and Carcassone provide ultimate bucket-list moments; while the still-booming wine-country regions of Bordeaux, Champagne, Burgundy, and the Loire offer some of the most refined vine-side relaxation in the world.